 It is important, though, that these objectives are aligned with your company goals and values.

-For example, let’s say your key goal for 2019 is increasing sales in your online store.
+For example, let’s say your key goal for this year is increasing sales in your online store.

 Social media can definitely help you get there, which means boosting sales is a sound social media marketing objective, correlating to your bigger business goals.